tc39/proposal-temporal/docs/timezone.md

 When subclassing `Temporal.TimeZone`, this method doesn't need to be overridden because the default implementation calls `timeZone.getPossibleInstantsFor()`, and if there is more than one possible instant, uses `disambiguation` to pick which one to return.

-### timeZone.**getPossibleInstantsFor**(_dateTime_: Temporal.DateTime | object | string) : array&lt;Temporal.Instant&gt;
+### timeZone.**getPossibleInstantsFor**(_dateTime_: Temporal.PlainDateTime | object | string) : array&lt;Temporal.Instant&gt;

 **Parameters:**

-- `dateTime` (`Temporal.DateTime` or value convertible to one): A calendar date and wall-clock time to convert.
+- `dateTime` (`Temporal.PlainDateTime` or value convertible to one): A calendar date and wall-clock time to convert.

 **Returns:** An array of `Temporal.Instant` objects, which may be empty.

 This method returns an array of all the possible exact times that could correspond to the calendar date and wall-clock time indicated by `dateTime`.

-If `dateTime` is not a `Temporal.DateTime` object, then it will be converted to one as if it were passed to `Temporal.DateTime.from()`.
+If `dateTime` is not a `Temporal.PlainDateTime` object, then it will be converted to one as if it were passed to `Temporal.PlainDateTime.from()`.

 Normally there is only one possible exact time corresponding to a wall-clock time, but around a daylight saving change, a wall-clock time may not exist, or the same wall-clock time may exist twice in a row.
 See [Resolving ambiguity](./ambiguity.md) for usage examples and a more complete explanation.

 Although this method is useful for implementing a custom time zone or custom disambiguation behaviour, usually you won't have to use this method; `Temporal.TimeZone.prototype.getInstantFor()` will be more convenient for most use cases.
-During "skipped" clock time like the hour after DST starts in the Spring, `Temporal.TimeZone.prototype.getInstantFor()` returns a `Temporal.Instant` (by default interpreting the `Temporal.DateTime` using the pre-transition time zone offset), while this method returns zero results during those skipped periods.
+During "skipped" clock time like the hour after DST starts in the Spring, `Temporal.TimeZone.prototype.getInstantFor()` returns a `Temporal.Instant` (by default interpreting the `Temporal.PlainDateTime` using the pre-transition time zone offset), while this method returns zero results during those skipped periods.

 ### timeZone.**getNextTransition**(_startingPoint_: Temporal.Instant | string) : Temporal.Instant